mjordan/introduction_to_relational_databases/README.md

 ### Inserting data

 We'll use raw SQL to add (INSERT) a row into the table.
-Click on the "SQL command" link on the left-hand side of the Adminer interface and enter this:
+Click on the "SQL command" link on the left-hand side of the Adminer interface and enter the following.
+The backticks (`) can be replaced by single or double quotation marks if you want:

 ```sql
 INSERT INTO `shapes` (`name`, `number_straight_sides`, `example_picture_url`, `real_world_example`)